Champions for Children, Inc.

 (4) Maximize organizational capacity to ensure ability to deliver highest quality programs possible.

-- Employee Satisfaction Survey revised to include engagement questions.
-Response rate was 78%; up from 64% overall last year.
-High number of employees (>90%) continue to report overall satisfaction with employment, their supervisor, recognition received, benefits, and professional development opportunities.
+- Employee Satisfaction & Engagement Survey Results.
+Response rate was 72%; High number of employees (>90%) continue to report overall satisfaction with employment, their supervisor, recognition received, benefits, and professional development opportunities.
+97% of employees reported they are treated with respect, see the positive results of their work, and believe that their work contributes to the mission.
+This appears to be strongly related to responses that the mission is important to employees.

 How we listen